-Dyna Glo Digital electric smoker is designed with a generous 732 sq. in. cooking space that is packed with many features that makes grilling an enjoyable process for both beginners and experienced grilling enthusiasts.
+Dyna Glo Digital smoker is designed with a generous 732 square inches of cooking space that is packed with many features that makes grilling an enjoyable process for both beginners and experienced grilling enthusiasts.

-5 easily adjustable grids help you cook food for about 4 to 5 people, and 2 temperature sensors.
-An integrated thermometer helps you keep a check on the temperature of your meat, while the internal thermometer measures the temperature inside.
+Five easily adjustable grids help you cook food for about 4 to 5 people, and 2 temperature sensors.
+An integrated thermometer helps you keep a check on the temperature of your meat, while the thermometer on the inside measures the internal temperature.
 The display helps you set the precise temperature and cooking time for your food.

 A double insulated cabinet and 2 locks on the doors ensures maximum heat and smoke retention.